Tau Ceti (video game): Gameplay

 The planet Tau Ceti III consists of several cities which themselves consist of clusters of buildings with their defensive laser towers and patrolling robot Hunter ships.
 The player's skimmer can dock with some of these buildings and find parts needed to help shut down the central reactor as well as refuel and find vital information.
 The cities themselves can be travelled to by means of a "jump pad" which makes the long trips between them much quicker.

-When taking the long trip between cities, a bug in the Amstrad CPC version meant players stayed in the same city when next using a jump pad.
-This can be used as an advantageous way of returning quickly to the center of the map, without traveling back through every city.
-This also allowed the player to jump to non-existent cities off the map.

 The gameworld is displayed in a 3D view from the skimmer.
 As well as displaying these 3D graphics, Cooke's game engine renders them with simple shadows in order to simulate the day and night cycle of Tau Ceti III.
 These days are much shorter than Earth's consisting of one spin of the planet per hour with sixteen "spins" to a Cetian day.

 The cities of Tau Ceti III are extremely hostile places as they are full of robot defences.
 These consist of laser towers, Fortresses (which are essentially better-armoured Towers), Hunter ships (of which there are three types: Mark I, Mark II and Mark III), and slowly moving mines.
-To defend itself against these, the skimmer is armed with lasers, missiles, and AMMs (to destroy missiles fired by robot Hunters).
+To defend itself against these, the skimmer is armed with lasers, missiles, and ammunition (to destroy missiles fired by robot Hunters).
 The skimmer also has a shield although its power is limited and if the shield is badly depleted or exhausted, the skimmer will take damage and some of its systems will fail.
 They can be repaired at any supply centre.